Save 15% on your first auto-ship purchase. Enter SAVE15 at checkout.

 • Let your puppy watch you hide the treats or toys

-• Return to your puppy and release them with the 'find it’ command
+• Return to your puppy and let them start looking via the 'find it’ command

 • Reward and praise them when the treats have been found